 Tax planning can be done in a simple way; you just need to follow the five amazing steps for efficient tax planning.

 An estimate of how much income you will be having at the end of the financial year can help you find out your expected taxable income and amount.
-Once you have an idea of your expected tax liability, then you can accordingly find ways to reduce it using eligible tax saving instruments.
+This will help you in accordingly find ways to reduce it using eligible tax saving instruments.

 For example, if you had a taxable income of Rs.
 5 lakh last year and you estimate a growth in net income by 20%, then your taxable income may also increase in that proportion.
 So, you must make a tax saving plan early to avoid the last-minute rush.

 Once you have an idea about how much tax liability you may incur at the end of the year, then you can accordingly plan your investment and expenses to save tax.
 For example, if you are expecting your taxable income to be Rs.
-6 lakh at the end of the year then you can start investing money every month in tax-saving instruments like ULIPs, endowment plans or PPFs.
+6 lakh at the end of the year then you can start investing money every month in tax-saving instruments like Unit Linked Insurance Plans (ULIPs), endowment plans or PPFs.

 During the financial year, you may spend money on things for which you can claim deductions and save tax.
 So, you must keep the bills and receipts of all such transactions handy.
 It would be wise to maintain a diary for such transactions or keep them handy in your mobile apps so that you can use it when filing tax.
 Medical bills, travelling bills etc are important documents which may be required as a proof while claiming deductions under the eligible heads.

 Once you have an estimated figure of the tax amount for the financial year, then you should continuously assess the actual income and expense at regular intervals so that you can adjust in your tax saving plans accordingly.
 For example, if you have expected a net income of Rs.
 50,000 per month, but your income increased to Rs.
 80,000 then you should raise the investment accordingly or take an appropriate step.